wallentx/zbase/README.md

 - Team showcase
 - Presence indicators (active, away, do not disturb, offline) with status text

-### Calls
-- Start and join audio/video calls from any conversation
-- Participant list with mute and screen-sharing status

 ### Preferences
 - Light, dark, and system-follow theme modes